 Long Sales Cycles

-If you work in B2B, you can’t avoid long sales cycles.
+You can’t avoid long sales cycles if you deal with B2B sales.
 But, you can make the sales process smoother.
-This can be done by following what the prospects do on your website so you can assess at what stage of the sales cycle they currently reside.
+This can be done by following what the prospects do on your website so you can assess at what stage of the sales B2B funnel they currently reside.

 The best way to have full control over a long B2B sales cycle is to implement a CRM system.
 A powerful customer relationship system can gather all the information about your clients in one section.
 This includes the deals that you’ve signed, emails that you exchanged, notes and appointments – all in one place.